-Students who do not achieve a 4 grade in either English and/or Maths will be required to re-sit the exam.
-They will also be expected to attend GCSE Maths and/or English lessons until they achieve a 4 grade.
+Students who do not achieve a grade 4 in either English and/or Maths will be required to re-sit the exam.
+They will also be expected to attend GCSE Maths and/or English lessons until they achieve a grade 4.
 This is not optional and is in line with national expectations.